 Premium-Class Travel (PCT) Report Guidelines

-Negative reports may be submitted if:
+Negative reports must be submitted if:

 - Your agency never authorizes premium-class accommodations as a matter of agency policy.